 Tutorial: Using an Amazon S3 trigger to create thumbnail images

-In this tutorial, you create a Lambda function and configure a trigger for Amazon Simple Storage Service (Amazon S3).
-Amazon S3 invokes the
+In this tutorial, you create and configure a Lambda function that resizes images added to an Amazon Simple Storage Service (Amazon S3) bucket.
+When you add an image

 -